😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Suffering from a stomach ulcer, also known as peptic ulcer disease, can be quite painful and disruptive to your sleep.
 However, there are steps you can take to help reduce the pain and promote ulcer healing while you sleep.

 To manage stomach ulcer pain at night, you can make adjustments to your sleeping position and create a comfortable sleep environment.
-Here are three strategies to help ease stomach ulcer pain:
+Here are 4 main strategies to help relieve stomach ulcer pain:

 • Creating a comfortable sleep environment: Make sure your bed is comfortable and supportive.
-Use pillows or blocks to elevate your torso, which can prevent acid from reaching the ulcer.
 Keep your bedroom cool, quiet, and dark to promote quality sleep.

 • Sticking to a routine: Establishing a consistent bedtime routine and drinking chamomile tea before bed for its soothing effects can also contribute to a more comfortable sleep.